hokiedsp/matlab-mexutils/README.md

 myClass(const mxArray *mxObj, int nrhs, const mxArray *prhs[]);
 ```

-The first argument `mxObj` points to the MATLAB class object, and `nrhs` and `prhs` gets the `varargin` constructor arguments are passed in directly from MATLAB as described below. `myClass` must also define the following public functions:
+The first argument `mxObj` points to the MATLAB class object, and `nrhs` and `prhs` get the `varargin` constructor arguments, which are as passed in from MATLAB. `myClass` must also define the following public functions:

 C++ Signature | Description
 ----------|------------